Activities

 To carry out its missions, the Intelligence College in Europe organises for its Members three types of activities in close cooperation with Academia: thematic seminars, outreach activities and an academic programme.

 The activities proposed by the College are developed in close cooperation with Members.
 They comply with the rules of ethics and security common to our intelligence services.
-So far, the College organised over 40 activities.
-In the academic year 2022-2023 alone, 24 Activities have been organised, thus more than in the three previous academic years together.
+In the academic year 2023-2024 alone, ICE organized 30 activities, nearly as much as the total number of activities conducted in the two previous academic years for the benefit of 1300 Intelligence officers & EU officials.

 The Intelligence College in Europe offers its Members thematic seminars on various subjects of interest to European national intelligence communities.
-Through workshops, discussions and roundtables, these seminars are an opportunity to exchange views between intelligence services, as well as with experts from the public sphere.
+Through workshops, discussions and roundtables, these seminars are an opportunity to exchange views between intelligence services, as well as with experts from academia.

 Seminars take place in the host member country.
 However, the College has also started organising webinars due to the COVID-19 pandemic in Europe.